refaktor/MTL/README.md

 On top of it a parser will be built based on ideas from http://www.qwikitodo.com and other prototypes I made.

+##Core goals / ideas

+- Your todos/notes should be where your work is (in the directory of your project) or if it's todo for You (generally) in your home directory
+- Your todos should give you not just direction for the future, but overview of your past
+- Your todos should work well in zone in state (for me that means no clicking around, coding them in same mindset as I code my code)

 ##State